 William Clayton, a tithing clerk and practicing polygamist by July 1843, wrote a letter in 1871 documenting the revelation.
 Joseph had dictated the revelation on plural marriage to him on Wednesday, July 12, 1843.
 The revelation in question is now Section 132 of the Doctrine and Covenants.
-2 From the wording of the 1871 letter, it is clear William Clayton was being asked to counter the claims of the Reorganized Church of Jesus Christ of Latter Day Saints, headed by Joseph's sons.
+2 From the wording of the 1871 letter, it is clear William Clayton was being asked to refute the claims of the Reorganized Church of Jesus Christ of Latter Day Saints (RLDS), headed by Joseph's sons.

-Joseph's sons and RLDS missionaries would have been challenging that any such revelation could ever have been written during Joseph Smith's life.
+Joseph's sons and other RLDS missionaries denied the revelation on plural marriage described by Clayton could have ever been written during Joseph Smith's life.
 Such a revelation, they asserted, should have been recorded by Joseph's personal secretary, James Whitehead.
 James Whitehead had aligned himself with the RLDS Church after Joseph's death.
 Interestingly, Whitehead had told the Smith brothers in 1864 that their mother, Emma, had given plural wives to Joseph Smith on several occasions that Whitehead had witnessed.